-Assessment component Weighting External assessment (5 hours) Paper 1 (120 minutes) No technology allowed.
-(110 marks) Section A Compulsory short-response questions based on the syllabus.
-Section B Compulsory extended-response questions based on the syllabus.
-Paper 2 (120 minutes) Technology required.
-(80 marks) Section A Compulsory short-response questions based on the syllabus.
-Section B Compulsory extended-response questions based on the syllabus.
-Paper 3 (60 minutes) Technology required.
-(55 marks) Two compulsory extended-response problem-solving questions.
-80% Internal assessment This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
-Mathematical exploration Internal assessment in mathematics is an individual exploration.
-This is a piece of written work that involves investigating an area of mathematics.
-(20 marks) 20%
+Higher Level Standard Level External Assessment 80% External Assessment 80% Paper 1 (110 marks, 120 minutes): No technology allowed.
+Section A: Compulsory short-response questions based on the syllabus.
+Section B: Compulsory extended-response questions based on the syllabus.
+30% Paper 1 (80 marks, 90 minutes): No technology allowed.
+Section A: Compulsory short-response questions based on the syllabus.
+Section B: Compulsory extended-response questions based on the syllabus.
+40% Paper 2 (110 marks, 120 minutes): Technology required.
+Section A: Compulsory short-response questions based on the syllabus.
+Section B: Compulsory extended-response questions based on the syllabus.
+30% Paper 2 (80 marks, 90 minutes): Technology required.
+Section A: Compulsory short-response questions based on the syllabus.
+Section B: Compulsory extended-response questions based on the syllabus.
+40% Paper 3 (55 marks, 60 minutes):

+Technology required.
+Two compulsory extended response problem-solving questions.
+20% Internal Assessment 20% Internal Assessment 20% This component (20 marks) is internally assessed by the teacher and externally moderated by the IB at the end of the course.
+The Internal assessment in mathematics is an individual exploration.
+This is a piece of written work that involves investigating an area of Mathematics investigation.
+20% This component (20 marks) is internally assessed by the teacher and externally moderated by the IB at the end of the course.
+The Internal assessment in mathematics is an individual exploration.
+This is a piece of written work that involves investigating an area of Mathematics investigation.
+20%